GhabryelHenrique/nasa-spaceapps-matchmaking-api/DEPLOYMENT.md

 ### Server Requirements

 The deployment assumes your server has:
-- Node.js (will be handled by the deployment script)
+- Node.js 20+ (will be installed/upgraded by the deployment script)
 - Git
 - PM2 (recommended) or basic process management

+**Note**: The project requires Node.js 20+ due to NestJS 11 dependencies.
+The deployment script will automatically upgrade Node.js if needed.

 ### Environment Variables